ilkkamtk/JavaScript-english/assignments.md

    - You need to have a form where user adds an address.
 After the form is submitted, the route is displayed on a map.
 Show also the starting and ending time of the trip. _Not_ each part, just the start and end times.
    - Example: [JS](https://github.com/ilkkamtk/JavaScript-english/blob/main/api-esimerkit/js/esim4.js), [HTML](https://github.com/ilkkamtk/JavaScript-english/blob/main/api-esimerkit/esim4.html)
       - You'll need [this Leaflet plugin](https://github.com/ilkkamtk/JavaScript-english/blob/main/api-esimerkit/js/Polyline.encoded.js) to make the example work.
-   - [Here is an example](https://digitransit.fi/en/developers/apis/1-routing-api/itinerary-planning/#basic-route-from-kamppi-helsinki-to-pisa-espoo) on how to use places/addresses instead of coordinates.
+   - [Here is an example](https://digitransit.fi/en/developers/apis/1-routing-api/itinerary-planning/#basic-route-from-kamppi-helsinki-to-pisa-espoo) on how to use places/addresses with coordinates.
+      - To get coordinates from address, you can use [address search ](https://digitransit.fi/en/developers/apis/2-geocoding-api/address-search/)
-   - If you get cors errors [use this fix](https://github.com/ilkkamtk/corsfix).
+   - If you get cors errors (which is likely _not_ going to happen) [use this fix](https://github.com/ilkkamtk/corsfix).